-The following chart shows the number of high-danger screens (LAP screens and officer belief) each month, the number of HD screens where the victim spoke to a hotline worker, the number of victims that agreed to receive DV services, and the number of victims that agreed to receive DV services for the first time.
+The following chart shows the number of high-danger screens (LAP screens and officer belief combined) each month, the number of HD screens where the victim spoke to a hotline worker, the number of victims that agreed to receive DV services, and the number of victims that agreed to receive DV services for the first time.
 Generally, these trend along a similar path.

-Over the 48-month data collection period, of the victims that screened in high danger, an average of 56% spoke to the hotline worker, 32% agreed to receive DV services, and for 25%, this was the first time they had agreed to receive DV services.
-(See table below.)
-Averages don't tell the whole story; there was wide variability in the monthly percentages over the data collection period:
+Of the victims that screened in high danger over the 60-month data collection period, an average of 55% spoke to the hotline worker, 34% agreed to receive DV services, and for 25%, this was the first time they were to receive DV services.
+Averages don't tell the whole story; there was wide variability in the range of monthly percentages over the 60-month data collection period:

 Victim spoke to hotline worker 43% to 79%

-Received DV services 20% to 45%
+Received DV services 20% to 52%

 Received DV service for the first time 8% to 41%